SRombauts/UEPlasticPlugin/README.md

 ### Features not supported
 Some are reserved for internal use by Epic Games with Perforce only:
- - Branch and Merge workflow: not handled by the Unreal Editor
- - Directory source control status: not handled by the Unreal Editor
  - tags: get labels (used for crash when the full Engine is under Perforce)
  - annotate: blame (used for crash when the full Engine is under Perforce)